junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Do you know anything about it?"
 Cas asks without looking back, but doesn't hear any answer.

 "Cas!"
-Dean yells with a hitched voice, grabbing him backward.
+Dean yells with a hitched voice, grabbing him backward with large steps.

 The Coffee Guy has disappeared from the thin air.
 Where he was standing, on the ground, there are the four missing cherub statues, frozen in a fumbling, crawling shape, just like some frozen frame of playful little babies having fun in their own way.